BLSQ/openhexa-toolbox/docs/lineage.md

 ## Pipeline & Task Mapping

-Each lineage event emitted by the client follows this mapping:
+Each lineage event follows this mapping convention:

 | Concept       | Mapped to                         |
 |---------------|-----------------------------------|